Large-Scale-Tensor-Decomposition/TensorD/README.md

 ## What is *TensorD*?

-*TensorD* is a Python tensor library built on Tensorflow  [1].
+*TensorD* is a Python tensor library built on ``TensorFlow``  [1].
 It provides basic decomposition methods, such as Tucker decomposition and CANDECOMP/PARAFAC (CP) decomposition, as well as new decomposition methods developed recently, for example, Pairwise Interaction Tensor Decomposition.

 *TensorD* is designed to be flexible, lightweight and scalable when used to transform idea into result as soon as possible in nowadays research.
-Based on Tensorflow, *TensorD* has several key features:
+Based on ``TensorFlow``, *TensorD* has several key features:

-- **GPU Compatibility**: *TensorD* is completely built within TensorFlow, which enables all GPUs to be visible to the process [2] and flexible usage on GPU computation for acceleration.
+- **GPU Compatibility**: *TensorD* is completely built within ``TensorFlow``, which enables all GPUs to be visible to the process [2] and flexible usage on GPU computation for acceleration.
 - **Static Computation Graph**: *TensorD* runs in Static Computaiton Graph way, which means defining computation graph at first then running real computaion with dataflow.
 - **Light-weighted**: *TensorD* is written in Python which provides high-level implementations of mathematical operations.
 Acquiring small memory footprint, *TensorD* is friendly to install even on mobile devices.
 - **High modularity of structure for extensibility**: *TensorD* has a modular structure which facilitates the expansion optionally. *TensorD* modulizes its code for the convenience of using its tensor classes, loss functions, basic operations and decomposition models separately as well as plugged together.